LEARNAcademy/syllabus/react/props.md

 export default App
 ```

 The function we wrote will update the array in state.
 There are no updates for the Greeter component as the code we wrote is dynamic.
-However, the method is not yet being called.
+However, the function is not yet being called.
 We need to create a button with an `onClick` event.

 The button's `onClick` will call the `addPerson` function that is being passed as props down into the component.